ossu/computer-science/README.md

 **Duration**.
 It is possible to finish within about 2 years if you plan carefully and devote roughly 20 hours/week to your studies.
 Learners can use [this spreadsheet](https://docs.google.com/spreadsheets/d/1bkUU90y4rKYQHwY5AR2iX6iiPTrPEsYs75GkCAkrgm4/edit#gid=1428855662) to estimate their end date.
 If you make a personal copy you can enter your actual course completion dates in the `Curriculum Data` sheet and get updated completion estimates.

 **Cost**.
 All or nearly all course material is available for free.
 However, some courses may charge money for assignments/tests/projects to be graded.
-Note that Coursera offers [financial aid](https://learner.coursera.help/hc/en-us/articles/209819033-Apply-for-Financial-Aid).
+Note that both [Coursera](https://learner.coursera.help/hc/en-us/articles/209819033-Apply-for-Financial-Aid) and [edX](https://courses.edx.org/financial-assistance/) offer financial aid.

 Decide how much or how little to spend based on your own time and budget;
 just remember that you can't purchase success!